-

 The closing of a public school is not in and of itself a positive educational outcome.
 Research behind closing of schools suggests that there is typically not a direct positive impact or educational benefit.
 However, as we plan to address student and staff needs relative to possible changes, we intend to bring parents and teachers into the mix of our planning and decision making processes.
 With this being said, not looking at the information (capacity, enrollment, and future capital improvements) before us can be equally problematic to our long term sustainability of programs and services for all students.
 We have a great school district with great teachers and we have tremendous support from parents and the community.
 The programs and services provided today require the support of a sustainable financial basis.
 The consolidation of schools will allow for an improved use of our limited resources.

 If you have questions or comments, please submit them to alinch@methacton.org.
 These comments will be shared with the Board of School Directors and administration.
-Frequently asked questions have been posted on the website below.
+Frequently asked questions have been posted on the website below.- Why did the Board seek a study of district’s enrollment and capacity?

 Why did the Board seek a study of district’s enrollment and capacity?